segmentio/fault-tolerant-jsonrpc/README.md

 with the addition of the following options:

 - `options.retryOptions` is passed to the [`p-retry`](https://github.com/sindresorhus/p-retry#options) module.
-- `options.timeout` is passed to the [`p-timeout`](https://github.com/sindresorhus/p-timeout) module.
+- `options.totalTimeout` is passed to the [`p-timeout`](https://github.com/sindresorhus/p-timeout) module.

 ### `rpc.call(method, params, [options])`

-Same API as [jsonrpc2](https://github.com/segmentio/jsonrpc2.js) but global options can be overwritten on a per request basis.
+Same API as the above but global options can be overwritten on a per request basis.